moskensoap/murpkg/README.md

 # murpkg

-[murpkg](https://github.com/moskensoap/murpkg) is an unofficial package manager for MSYS2, designed to manage PKGBUILD files in user GitHub repositories.
-It automates the process of cloning repositories, building packages using `makepkg`, and installing them with `pacman -U`.
-The default repository is [MUR-packages](https://github.com/moskensoap/MUR-packages), which contains PKGBUILD files for software not suitable for the official MSYS2 repository, primarily repackaged native Windows programs linked to the MSYS bin directory.
-Additionally, it provides multiple versions of Java, Python, PHP, and version management tools for controlling which version is linked to the bin directory.
+murpkg is an unofficial package manager for [MSYS2](https://www.msys2.org).
+It simplifies managing PKGBUILD files from user repositories on GitHub by automating the process of cloning, building, and installing packages.
+It uses MSYS2's `pacman` to handle the installation.
+The default repository is [MUR-packages](https://github.com/moskensoap/MUR-packages), which hosts PKGBUILD files for software not available in the [official MSYS2 repository](https://packages.msys2.org/queue), including repackaged native Windows programs and multiple versions of Java, Python, PHP.
+It also provides tools for managing different versions of these languages.

 Its mission is to offer an alternative package management approach on Windows beyond Chocolatey and Scoop.